esp-rs/esp-wifi-sys/README.md

 # esp-wifi

-This is experimental and a work-in-progress!
-You are welcome to experiment with it and contribute but probably shouldn't use this for something real yet.

 Wi-Fi/BTLE coexistence is implemented but currently only works (to some extent) on ESP32-C3 and ESP32-S3.
 In general COEX shouldn't be used currently.

 Minimum supported Rust compiler version: 1.65.0.0